 The Director of the Counseling Center may recommend to the Vice President for Student Affairs or Dean of Students that a student be suspended when it is determined there is a dangerous potential of harm to others, or when behavior is not healthy for the community.
 The Director of Counseling only discloses information in accordance with state and federal law.

-In cases involving serious injury and in emergency situations the University may notify the parents or legal guardian of the student.
+In addition to following appropriate protocol, in cases involving serious injury and in emergency situations the University may notify the parents or legal guardian of the student.